DIVERSITY IN DIALOGUE (DID)

 Nashville, TN 37212

-DID is a program that creates long-term change in the way people treat one another by placing a strong emphasis on group dialogue about issues surrounding race.
+DIVERSITY IN DIALOGUE (DID) is a program that creates long-term change in the way people treat one another by placing a strong emphasis on group dialogue about issues surrounding race.
 It encourages participants to examine how our experiences help shape our beliefs, thoughts, and actions toward others.

 The goal of DID is not to convince people to "change", but the program does foster an environment in which people can listen to one another's perspectives about racism.
 In this respect, participants usually do experience a personal transformation.